psedge/firefly-importers/transferwise/README.md

 BASE_CURRENCY=GBP           # Currency to convert others to
 ```

+The tool ships with sane defaults in `.env.example`.

 #### `categories-map.json`

 TransferWise provides a set of categories against a transaction, presumably based on some internal categorisation process.